Dhola sadiya - The Bridge Of Hope

 Construction Highlights

-This bridge is a joint work of Ministry of Road Transport and Highways in public private partnership with Navayuga Engineering Company Ltd. The official name of this bridge is Dhola sadiya which is crossing the Lohit River, connecting Dhola in Assam with Sadiya in Arunachal Pradesh.
-This longest bridge in India has the length of 9.5 kms and the locus of this bridge is Dhola-Sadiya, Tinsukia, India.
-The construction of this Sadiya Bridge started in 2011 under the supervision of Ministry of road Transport and set to be functional in 2017.
+This bridge is a joint work of Ministry of Road Transport and Highways in public-private partnership with Navayuga Engineering Company Ltd. The official name of this bridge is Dhola Sadiya, which is crossing the Lohit River, connecting Dhola in Assam with Sadiya in Arunachal Pradesh.
+This longest bridge in India has the length of 9.5 km and the locus of this bridge is Dhola-Sadiya, Tinsukia, India.
+The construction of this Sadiya Bridge started in 2011 under the supervision of the Ministry of Road Transport and is set to be functional in 2017.

-This bridge has the coordinates of 27°47′55″N 95°40′34″E. With the striking feature of reducing the considerable measure of distance between the two states, this bridge will bring a revolution.
-It will save a lot of time and money of those who have to travel between these two places frequently.
-This bridge has a width of 12.9 m and has one hundred and eighty three number of spans.
+This bridge has the coordinates of 27°47'55"N 95°40'34"E. With the striking feature of reducing the considerable measure of distance between the two states, this bridge will bring a revolution.
+It will save a lot of time and money for those who have to travel between these two places frequently.
+This bridge has a width of 12.9 m and has one hundred and eighty-three spans.